 PayPal also offers some pretty impressive features for sending money.
 Rather than sending someone an email address for payment, PayPal lets users create a PayPal.Me link that they can share instead.

 Users with a PayPal Cash or PayPal Cash Plus account can also create a Money Pool page where friends and family can chip in for a common cause.
 Funds get sent to the PayPal account of the person who set up the pool and can be accessed immediately.
-Although there is no fee for friends in the U.S. who chip in using their linked bank account or PayPal balance, PayPal charges 2.9% per transaction if they use a credit card, debit card, or PayPal Credit.
+Although there is no fee for friends in the U.S. who chip in using their linked bank account or PayPal balance, PayPal charges 2.9% per transaction + a fixed fee if they use a credit card, debit card, or PayPal Credit.

 PayPal also lets users send money to someone’s bank account or cash pickup location in over 130 countries with its Xoom service, even if they don’t have a PayPal account.
-Fees vary by country and deposit or withdrawal type, charging users anywhere from $4.99 to $30.49 for a single transaction.
+Fees vary by country and deposit or withdrawal type, charging users starting from $4.99 for a single transaction.

 Venmo’s initial person-to-person sending limit is $299.99.
 Once a user is verified, that increases to a weekly rolling limit of $4,999.99.
 PayPal requires all users to be verified and allows users to send up to $60,000, but may limit the amount to $10,000 in a single transaction.